jhimberg/paavodata/README.md

 ## Map

-There is an example (`utilities.R`) for plotting a map (using any of the aggregation levels) by `map_fi_zipcodeareas.R` using polygons in `pono_polygons_by_Duukkis_CCBY4.0_20150102.rds` (under Creative Commons CC BY 4.0).
+There is an example (`utilities.R`) for plotting a map (using any of the aggregation levels) by `map_fi_zipcodeareas.R` using polygons in `map_and_names/pono_polygons_by_Duukkis_CCBY4.0_20150102.rds` (under Creative Commons CC BY 4.0).
 The zip code polygons from Duukkis http://www.palomaki.info/apps/pnro/ have been converted into a data frame that can be used by ggplot2 function `geom_polygon`.

   - Cons: It lacks some of the newer zipcodes.
   - Pros: the polygons are reducted compared to the polygons that comes with Paavo-data: they contain a detailed map of archipelago / lake area and make rendering slow.

+## Examples

+Take a look and run `example.R` to see some plotting examples.